Free Will & POA

 • A: Yes.
 We will add a statement in your notarial certificate that you have complied with this requirement of the law: “I further certify that the nature and effect of the document was translated for (name of signer) by (name of translator) prior to notarization.”
 You may also want the translator to sign the document in front of the Notary as a Witness.
 The most important thing to remember is that the nature and effect of the document must be translated into a language that the signer does understand.
 The law does not specify that a written translation is required; therefore, an oral translation is sufficient.
 Remember, the Notary Public is not responsible for the contents of the document.
 To sum up, complete the notarial certificate in English.
 The certificate may be translated into the language of the document, but the translated certificate should not be signed and sealed by the notary, just the original document.
 (Ref)

 You can create your own will or power of attorney at your own time and privacy, just follow this Free Will link.
-If you need computer assistant and coaching, schedule an appointment with Senior Notary Leo for @OfficeAssist.
+The self-help form is simple, but if you need computer assistant and coaching, schedule an appointment with Senior Notary Leo for @OfficeAssist or consult with our Estate Planning Attorney.

 |[Direction and Hours]|